 find answers to their real estate queries and concerns.

-During 2018, more than 20,000 phone calls were placed to the REIWA Information Service, with West Australians seeking clarification and assistance from the REIWA on a wide range of real estate matters.
+Last year, more than 20,000 phone calls were placed to the REIWA Information Service, with West Australians seeking clarification and assistance from the REIWA on a wide range of real estate matters.

-Of the 20,000 calls received by our information officers, 66 per cent of all calls made by tenants and landlords.
+Of the 20,000 calls received by our information officers, 66 per cent of all calls were made by tenants and landlords.